 - Check your subscriptions.
 You can share Netflix or Spotify subscriptions with other people.
 Do you have friends and family you can share the cost with?
 To help with your budget, find other people to share the cost.

 - Reduce utility costs.
 Is your electric bill high?
 Evaluate your power usage at home.
 Don’t forget to plug off appliances that are not in use and turn off the lights when no one is in a room.

-- If you can’t help but borrow money, there are instant loans online that give you reasonable payment terms and offer lower interest rates.
+- If you can’t help but borrow money, instant loans online give you reasonable payment terms and offer lower interest rates.